-Kia Motors Corporation have been in the process of developing vehicles that are even more sophisticated than the last.
+Kia Motors Corporation have been in the process of developing gas-powered vehicles and hybrid cars that are even more sophisticated than the last.

 That natural progression leads Mr Lee to believe that Kia will be a premium brand on a par with their Japanese and German competitors within the next five years.